richytong/presidium-websocket/README.md

 const server = new WebSocket.Server({ perMessageDeflate: true })
 ```

-Initiate new connections using the same websocket instance.
+Initiate new connections on the same websocket instance.

 ```javascript
 const websocket = new WebSocket('ws://localhost:1337/')